alysiahuggins/code-on-chain-with-mina/README.md

 ### Implementation Steps
 - Offchain questions and answers DONE
 - Offchain questions and answers stored on chain with merkle trees DONE
+- Reward user with token at the end of each module
 - Offchain leaderboard stored on chain with merkle trees
-- Retrieve questions & answers from IPFS for merkle tree
+- Validate smart contract code with a test suite in the client
 - Valiate user response with a zkProof (thus a blockchain transaction) DONE
+- Add Tests
+- Implement Modules (entry to learning then quiz section)
 - Validate user responses with recursive zkProofs (One blockchain transaction per module)
-- Implement Modules (entry to learning then quiz section)
-- Reward user with token at the end of each module
-- Validate smart contract code with a test suite in the client
+- Retrieve questions & answers from IPFS for merkle tree
 - Learn how to communicate with another deployed smart contract from within my Quiz Smart Contract

 ### TODO